 What to Watch Out For

 Aspiriant has a clean legal and regulatory record according to its latest SEC-filed Form ADV.

 Opening an Account With Aspiriant

 To find out more about Aspiriant, prospective clients should call the firm.
 If you’d prefer that an advisor reach out to you, fill out an email form on Aspiriant’s website.
 Simply enter your full first and last name, phone number, email address and a clear description of the purpose of your inquiry.

 Tips for a Smarter Retirement Plan

 - It's been said that a goal without a plan is only a dream.
 For help making a concrete plan so you can achieve your retirement goal, consider hiring a financial advisor.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Social Security should be an important factor in anyone’s retirement plans, but it can be difficult to estimate what your checks will look like.
 To get an idea of what you can expect, use SmartAsset's Social Security calculator.